Events

 About the Training Pilot:

 Celebrate National Disability Employment Awareness Month (NDEAM) with WDNBH at our annual training event.
-The event features the pilot launch of a new, hands-on experience developed with Black Hills Special Services Cooperative (BHSSC).
+This year’s event features the pilot launch of a new, hands-on experience developed in partnership with Black Hills Special Services Cooperative (BHSSC).
 You’ll experience the training firsthand, provide structured feedback, and play a key role in shaping its final design.

 Who Should Attend: